claudioperez/sdof/docs/theory/index.md

 where the tilde variables allow us to collect everything that is known at the start of a time step.
-Expanding and plugging into the discretized equilibrium equation furnishes the a Newmark scheme in "a-form":
+Expanding and plugging into the discretized equilibrium equation furnishes the Newmark scheme in "a-form":

 $$\begin{aligned}
 \tilde{\boldsymbol{d}} &= \boldsymbol{d}_n + \Delta t \boldsymbol{v}_n + \tfrac{1}{2} \Delta t^2 (1-2\beta) \boldsymbol{a}_n \\